-- Being disrespectful, insensitive or unhelpful to others and your manner causes offence. - Failure to understand the importance of relationships and failing to nurture them. - Not acknowledging the contributions of others or saying 'Thank You'. - You deliberately exclude others from activities when you know they could benefit from being involved. - You make little or no effort to understand things from your customers/colleagues point of view. - You allow disrespectful or discriminatory behaviour to take place or take part in it. - You treat property in a way that is likely to cause damage, or allow others to do so. - You knowingly use the Council's resources for own personal gain. - You do not adhere to the agreed 'Working in The Solihull Way' protocols and do not constructively peer challenge.
+- Being disrespectful, insensitive or unhelpful to others and your manner causes offence. - Failure to understand the importance of relationships and failing to nurture them. - Not acknowledging the contributions of others or saving 'Thank You'. - You deliberately exclude others from activities when you know they could benefit from being involved. - You make little or no effort to understand things from your customers/colleagues point of view. - You allow disrespectful or discriminatory behaviour to take place or take part in it. - You treat property in a way that is likely to cause damage, or allow others to do so. - You knowingly use the School's resources for own personal gain.